Crossrail expands access to London, and its high-flying housing market

 Every other Friday evening, residents gather at a local church for a meeting organized by the People's Empowerment Alliance for Custom House.
 They come together to discuss how new development plans will impact public housing.

 "The area that we're in, like everyone knows each other," said 28-year-old Samantha Napa.
 She's a mom with two kids, who works for a financial firm in the city.
-"Neighbors know each other, so it's nice, like if I'm going to shop, I can always drop my son at the neighbors."
+"Neighbors know each other, so it's nice, like if I'm going to shop, I can always drop my son at the neighbors'."

-Napa is one of hundreds of Custom House residents who have been moved out of publicly run housing while local authorities work to kick off a multi-million dollar revitalization scheme near the Crossrail station.
+Napa is one of hundreds of Custom House residents who have been moved out of publicly run housing while local authorities work to kick off a multimillion dollar revitalization scheme near the Crossrail station.
 She's been temporarily placed in an apartment managed by a private landlord.
 On top of paying a higher rent, Napa's worried she’ll be pushed out of the area completely.

-"It actually scares me, it's good to progress and redevelopment — I'm happy for that, I'm all for that," Napa said, "but when it's affecting our lives and stuff and we’re not priority, I don't like it."
+"It actually scares me.
+It's good to progress and redevelopment — I'm happy for that, I'm all for that," Napa said, "but when it's affecting our lives and stuff and we’re not priority, I don't like it."

 Local officials say there will be no cutback on public housing in the area.
 For Napa, that's no guarantee, she'll have to rebid for the spot she lost.